Worth Matravers is a village located south of Corfe Castle.

 The Square and Compass first opened in the 1770’s, it features in the list of ‘Best Pubs in Britain’ and CAMRA's Good Beer Guide.
 Its a quriky country pub selling local beer, cider and homemade pasties, through serving hatches.
 The pub has beautiful views and offers a programme of live music throughout the year.
 There is a small museum displaying fossils and local artefacts.

 The Thatch is a bright, open-plan studio style bungalow, nestled in a peaceful location, in the delightful village of Worth Matravers.
 The Thatch sleeps 2, accepts dogs and has parking for one car.
-There are some superb countryside and coastal walks from the front gate.
+There are many superb countryside and coastal walks from the front gate.